-A universal fuel EC type-approval is granted subject to the following requirements.
+A universal fuel EC type-approval is granted subject to the following requirements:

 - 4.1.1.
 In the case of diesel fuel the parent engine meets the requirements of this Directive on the reference fuel specified in Annex IV. - 4.1.2.
 In the case of natural gas the parent engine should demonstrate its capability to adapt to any fuel composition that may occur across the market.
 In the case of natural gas there are generally two types of fuel, high calorific fuel (H-gas) and low calorific fuel (L-gas), but with a significant spread within both ranges; they differ significantly in their energy content expressed by the Wobbe Index and in their λ -shift factor (S{λ}).
 The formulae for the calculation of the Wobbe index and S{λ} are given in sections 2.25 and 2.26.
-Natural gases with a λ -shift factor between 0,89 and 1,08 (0,89 \leq S{λ} \leq 1,08) are considered to belong to H-range, while natural gases with a λ -shift factor between 1,08 and 1,19 (1,08 \leq S{λ} \leq 1,19) are considered to belong to L-range.
-The composition of the reference fuels reflects the extreme variations of S{λ}.
+The composition of the reference fuels reflects the variations of those parameters.

-The parent engine shall meet the requirements of this Directive on the reference fuels G_R (fuel 1) and G{25} (fuel 2), as specified in Annex IV, without any readjustment to the fuelling between the two tests.
+The parent engine shall meet the requirements of this Directive on the reference fuels G20 and G25, as specified in Annex IV, without any readjustment to the fuelling between the two tests.
 However, one adaptation run over one ETC cycle without measurement is permitted after the change of the fuel.
 Before testing, the parent engine shall be run-in using the procedure given in paragraph 3 of Appendix 2 to Annex III.